Is there a safe amount of alcohol?

 People who drink alcohol in the hopes of deriving a health benefit may also be tempted to overdo it, Roach adds.
 “I've seen so many people say, ‘My doctor said one must be good, so 10 must be better.’"

-Keep in mind, even people who classify themselves as light or moderate drinkers may be consuming more alcohol than they realize.
+Even people who classify themselves as light or moderate drinkers may be consuming more alcohol than they realize.
+“The dose of alcohol is defined really precisely,” Roach says.

-“There is a big difference in the dose of alcohol depending on exactly what you're drinking,” Roach cautions.
+“There is a big difference in the dose of alcohol depending on what you're drinking,” Roach cautions.

 What’s the bottom line?

-Keep in mind that these guidelines are daily limits—not averages across several days.
+Keep in mind that these guidelines are daily limits, not averages across several days.
 In other words, having four drinks in one night doesn’t qualify as moderate drinking even if you abstain for the rest of the week.
+One way to make sure you're following recommended guidelines is by tracking your alcohol intake with the Sharecare app (available for iOS and Android).

-Drinking for health benefits is also misguided, Roach cautions.
+Drinking for health benefits is misguided, Roach cautions.
 The possible health benefits of alcohol are slight and unproven while the very clear risks associated with drinking escalate with every sip you take.

 “If that's the case for you, and it's worth it to you to take a small risk of developing health problems later on, then, by all means.
 You make choices in life,” he says.
 “It's not unreasonable to say, ‘Yeah, I'm going to have a glass of wine a couple of times a week.’
 The potential harm from that is small.
 But, don't fool yourself into thinking it's a benefit.”